New recipes and updates

 1. For the sauce, stir all the ingredients together in a bowl.

-5. Heat the 2 tbsp. of oil in the wok over high heat.
+8. Reheat the wok until lightly smoking and return 2 tbsp of the oil into it.
 Add the dried chilli pieces and stir fry for a few seconds until they turn dark.
 Add the garlic and ginger and stir fry for another few seconds.
 Pour in the prepared sauce mix and turn down the heat.
-Cook stirring until it thickens, add the chicken pieces and stir well to coat each one.

-6. Remove the wok from the heat, add the sesame oil and serve with rice, garnished with the spring onions.
+10. Remove the wok from the heat, add the sesame oil and serve the chicken with plain rice, garnished with chopped spring onions.

 NEW recipe finder